Lady-in-waiting: Belgium

 The Kingdom of Belgium was founded in 1830, after which a royal court was founded, and ladies-in-waiting were appointed for Louise of Orléans when she became the first queen of Belgium in 1832.
-The female officeholders of the Queen's household were created after the French model and composed of one Dame d'honneur, followed by several ladies-in-waiting with the title Dame du Palais, in turn ranking above the Première femme de chambre and the Femme de chambre.
+The female officeholders of the queen's household were created after the French model and composed of one Dame d'honneur, followed by several ladies-in-waiting with the title Dame du Palais, in turn ranking above the Première femme de chambre and the Femme de chambre.

 The ladies-in-waiting have historically been chosen by the queen herself from the noblewomen of the Catholic Noble Houses of Belgium.
 The chief functions at court were undertaken by members of the higher nobility, involving much contact with the royal ladies.
 Belgian princesses were assigned a lady upon their 18th birthdays.
 Princess Clementine was given a Dame by her father, a symbolic acknowledgement of adulthood.
 When the queen entertains, the ladies welcome guests and assist the hostess in sustaining conversation.

 Cambodia

-In Cambodia, the term ladies-in-waiting refers to high ranking female servants who served food and drink, fanned and massaged, and sometimes provided sexual services to the King.
+In Cambodia, the term ladies-in-waiting refers to high-ranking female servants who served food and drink, fanned and massaged, and sometimes provided sexual services to the king.
 Conventionally, these women could work their way up from maids to ladies-in-waiting, concubines, or even queen.
 Srey Snom (ស្រីស្នំ) is the Cambodian term for the Khmer lady-in-waiting.

 The six favorite court ladies of King Sisowath of Cambodia were probably initially drawn from the ranks of classical royal dancers of the lower class.
 He was noted for having the most classical dancers as concubines.
 The imperial celestial dancer, Apsara, was one of these.
 This practice of drawing from the ranks of royal dancers began in the Golden Age of the Khmer Kingdom.

 Canada

 Several Canadian ladies-in-waiting have also been appointed to the Royal Household of Canada.
-Canadian ladies-in-waiting are typically appointed in order to assist the Queen of Canada when carrying out official duties in Canada and royal tours in the country.
+Canadian ladies-in-waiting are typically appointed in order to assist the monarch of Canada when carrying out official duties in Canada and royal tours in the country.
 Five Canadian ladies-in-waiting were made Lieutenants of the Royal Victorian Order.

 China

 Han

-The ladies-in-waiting in China, referred to as palace women, palace ladies or court ladies, were all formally, if not always in practice, a part of the Emperor's harem, regardless of their task, and could be promoted by him to the rank of official concubine, consort, or even empress.
+The ladies-in-waiting in China, referred to as palace women, palace ladies or court ladies, were all formally, if not always in practice, a part of the emperor's harem, regardless of their task, and could be promoted by him to the rank of official concubine, consort, or even empress.

-The Emperors of the Han dynasty (202 BC–220 AD) are reported to have had a harem of thousands of 'palace women', although the actual numbers are unconfirmed.
+The emperors of the Han dynasty (202 BC–220 AD) are reported to have had a harem of thousands of 'palace women', although the actual numbers are unconfirmed.